-ASMSU serves the undergraduate student population through the following departments:
+ASMSU serves the undergraduate student population through the following departments.

-The ASMSU Programming Board provides students with educational and diverse entertainment and programming.
-Programming is accomplished through the following twenty-one departments, all of whom may be reached through the Programming Board Business Office, 319 MSU Union, 353-5255.
+The Programming Board provides students with educational and diverse entertainment through the following sixteen departments, all of which can be reached through the Programming Board Business Office, 319 MSU Union, 353-5255.